andystrain23/google-clone/README.md

 For reference, [this is how Google looked at the time of the project.](https://imgur.com/iTPNdzb)

-I am pretty proud of how close I got it to look.
 There are obvious differences like the lack of a carbon neutral icon on the footer link, spacings are off for most of the links and the applications button is offset.
+These are small things to fix but can be fiddly and I feel it would be more beneficial to continue with other projects or learning that fix these small issues.

 See the created page without having to download a repository [by clicking here](https://andystrain23.github.io/google-clone/).

-Hopefully, however, this standard is close enough for someone to think "huh that's google" rather than "huh that's a bad recreation of google".

-I am looking forward to continuing the course.